Log in to Web Manager (web dashboard) at https://app.garagefarm.net and download our renderBeamer app for your operating system.

 delete all not found - by choosing this option, you can remove all missing assets from the scene (please remember to proceed with this option if you are sure that these assets are unnecessary for the correct render of the scene)

-browse - by choosing this option you can select a location for this specific file only
+search - by choosing this option, you can select a specific location for this file only

-delete - as an alternative to the "browse" option, you can remove the asset if it is not used in the scene
+delete - as an alternative to the "search" option, you can remove the asset if it is not used in the scene

 Once our plugin completes the scene export, your project will be redirected to renderBeamer to be uploaded.
 In a nutshell, renderBeamer is a standalone uploader/downloader application that works in conjunction with our plugins.
 Simply put, it takes care of the file transfers.

 After the scene has been fully uploaded, the app will show you a window with a direct link to your scene on Web Manager (web dashboard).
 To continue, use the click here to submit job button.
 If for some reason, you closed the window with the link or it didn’t work, don’t worry, you can locate your project in the web dashboard and submit your scene by clicking on the scene file any time (more on that in the next step).
 You can also copy the link to the clipboard and manually paste it into your web browser.

 Now that your project is uploaded, you will need to follow the final step - creating and submitting a job to render farm.
 Web Manager is the place where all your projects and render jobs reside.

 If you followed the link generated earlier by renderBeamer, you would now see the job submission window with several fields and settings.
 If you didn’t follow the link or it didn’t work, you can do it manually by locating your project in the Projects panel, finding the scene file within the project folder (in your folder structure look for the folder called “data”, i.e. Project_name/data/SceneName.mb), and clicking on it to open the job window.